Shikoku 88 Temple Pilgrimage pilgrimage route

 About the Route

 The Shikoku Henro is a 1,200-kilometer circuit of 88 temples encircling the island of Shikoku, birthplace of Kōbō Daishi — the monk who carried Buddhism's esoteric flame from Tang-dynasty China and founded Shingon, reshaping the spiritual landscape of Japan forever.
 Pilgrims dress in white, the color of death and rebirth, and carry a wooden staff said to embody Kōbō Daishi himself, for the ancient teaching of Dōgyō Ninin — "two walking together" — holds that the great master never abandons those who walk his path.
 The four prefectures of the island form a sacred geography of the soul: Awakening, Discipline, Enlightenment, and Nirvana, each stage unfolding across cliffs above the Pacific, cedar-shadowed mountain passes, and quiet riverside temples where incense has burned for a thousand years.
-Some 200,000 pilgrims complete the circuit each year — some in white linen on foot over 60 days, others by bus in a fortnight — yet all arrive at the same truth: that to walk Shikoku is to walk in the footsteps of eternity.
+Pilgrims complete the circuit in many ways — some in white linen on foot over 60 days, others by bus in a fortnight — yet all arrive at the same truth: that to walk Shikoku is to walk in the footsteps of eternity.

 Points of Interest